2,954 new COVID-19 cases, 9 more deaths in Minnesota

 Since the pandemic began in Minnesota in March, 2,484 people have died from complications of the new coronavirus.
 Nearly 70% of all deaths were residents of nursing homes or assisted-living facilities.

-Case growth in the state has outpaced testing growth for some time, with confirmed cases jumping up about 11% and testing seeing around a 7% increase on average.
+Case growth in the state has outpaced testing growth for some time, with confirmed cases jumping up 13.5% and testing seeing a 7.4% increase on average.

-Daily reports of new cases have set records several times over the past few weeks, with the most recent record of 3,154 cases set last Friday.
+Daily reports of new cases have set records several times over the past few weeks, with the most recent record of 3,154 cases set on Friday.

 "We need to brace for bigger totals that are yet to come," Minnesota Health Commissioner Jan Malcolm said.